Hazardous Waste and Universal Waste Labels

 Shepherd University’s in-house Universal Waste labels require the user to “check” the appropriate waste stream and write the date on which the universal waste material was first accumulated (“Accumulation Start Date”).
 Please see the Environmental Safety Standard Operating Procedures for information on managing Universal Waste streams.

 Secondary Hazardous Chemical Container Labels

 Secondary containers of hazardous chemicals are required to be labeled unless containers are for immediate use.
 At minimum, secondary containers must include the Product Identifier/Chemical Name and the Hazards associated with the product/chemical.
-Abbreviations, chemical formulas or other forms of shorthand may not be used to communicate the Product Identifier/Chemical Name.
+Abbreviations, chemical formulas or other forms of shorthand should not be used to communicate the Product Identifier/Chemical Name.
 Symbols, words or a combination of the two may be used to communicate the hazards.
-When creating secondary chemical container labels, it is recommended that the most up-to-date Safety Data Sheet for the chemical should be referenced to ensure accuracy.
+When creating secondary chemical container labels, it is recommended that the most up-to-date Safety Data Sheet for the chemical be referenced to ensure accuracy.